Celeste (singer): 2020–present: Not Your Muse

 During the 2020 New Year, Celeste was predicted as a breakthrough act for the year by publications such as Vogue, The Guardian, NME, GQ, The Independent, and Ticketmaster UK.
 On 9 January 2020, Celeste was announced as the winner of BBC's music poll Sound of 2020, before she released her first single of the year, "Stop This Flame".
 GQ named Celeste as "the most hotly tipped singer for 2020." after the release of "Stop This Flame".
 Celeste made her first appearance on BBC World News on the Breakfast segment, before having her single "Stop This Flame" debuted on BBC Radio 1 by Annie Mac.
 Compilation 1.1 reached No. 1 on the UK's iTunes Chart following her BBC Sound of 2020 win.

 Celeste made her American late-night television debut when she performed "Strange" on The Late Late Show with James Corden in late January 2020.
 She was featured alongside Maisie Peters on the front cover of Music Week in January 2020.
-Following Celeste's performance of "Strange" at the 2020 Brit Awards, Celeste saw interest from other big names in the pop music industry who attended the ceremony such as Billie Eilish, Camilla Cabello, Finneas, and Stormzy.
-Celeste was listed on Forbes annual 30 Under 30 list, which recognises the 30 most influential people in Europe under the age of 30, in 2020.
+Following Celeste's performance of "Strange" at the 2020 Brit Awards, Celeste saw interest from other big names in the pop music industry who attended the ceremony such as Billie Eilish, Camila Cabello, Finneas, and Stormzy.
 In late March 2020, Celeste made the front cover of The Sunday Times Style, where she was named "fashion's new front-row star".

-In April 2020 she did a virtual performance from her bedroom on The Graham Norton Show in order to encourage social distancing during the COVID-19 pandemic.
+In April 2020 she did a virtual performance from her bedroom on The Graham Norton Show to encourage social distancing during the COVID-19 pandemic.
 For the April 2020 fundraiser telecast, The Big Night In, Celeste performed a cover of Bill Withers' "Lean on Me" and also appeared in the Live Lounge Allstars' charity single "Times Like These."
 Celeste and Sam Smith were the only two artists to do solo musical performances in the telecast.
 The charity single was Celeste's first No. 1 and her first top 10 entry in the UK.
 She planned to embark on her first headlining tour of Europe in April 2020, however these shows were cancelled due to the same coronavirus pandemic.